 In small Arctic communities, solid waste collection and disposal is very basic.
 Recycling and baling facilities are rare and generally limited to larger communities.
 Collection in very small communities is typically by self-haul while larger communities often use community-haul systems (Warren et al., 2016).
-Traditional waste management solutions are uncontrolled waste dumps, sometimes along the shoreline, and simple incinerators with no or limited flue gas treatment (Kirkelund et al., 2017).
+In some Arctic communities traditional waste management solutions are uncontrolled waste dumps, sometimes along the shoreline, and simple incinerators with no or limited flue gas treatment (Kirkelund et al., 2017).
 This has been documented to be the case for example in Greenland (Eisted and Christensen, 2011) and in Iqaluit in the Canadian Arctic (Samuelson, 1998).
 Inadequate or lacking wastewater treatment further contributes to the waste management problem as wastewater often contains traces of personal care products and many other contaminants originating from both households and industrial facilities (Gunnarsdóttir et al., 2013).
-Sewage and waste water treatment is generally lacking in the Arctic, resulting in a continuous discharge of sewage and waste water from households, hospitals and smaller industries directly to the coastal waters (Granberg et al., 2017).
-Magnusson et al. (2016) investigated effluent water from the Klettagarđar waste water treatment plant receiving waste water from the city of Reykjavik.
-The treatment is mechanical consisting only of a coarse grid that retains mainly larger debris.
-The authors found that around 6 million microlitter particles (≥ 100 µm) were released per hour into the sea from this waste water treatment plant.
-In the same study, effluent water from six Nordic wasterwater treatment plants were investigated and the efficiency of different treatment systems compared.
-Large quantities of microplastic fibers shed from washing synthetic textiles (de Falco et al., 2017), which are particularly frequently worn in the cold polar regions, may reach the marine environment or be captured depending on the type of treatment applied.
-Sweden, for example, has developed technology to remove medicine via waste water treatment, and thereby also microplastics is removed .
+Sewage and wastewater treatment differs geographically but overall deficient the Arctic, resulting in a continuous discharge of sewage and wastewater from households, hospitals and smaller industries directly to the coastal waters (Granberg et al., 2017).
+Magnusson et al. (2016) found that around 6 million microlitter particles (≥ 100 µm) were released per hour into the sea from from the Klettagarđar wastewater treatment plant receiving wastewater from the city of Reykjavik.
+At this plant only mechanical treatment, consisting only of a coarse grid that retains mainly larger debris, is applied to wastewater.
+In the same study, effluent water from six Nordic wastewater treatment plants were investigated and the efficiency of different treatment systems compared.
+Large quantities of microplastic fibers shed from washing synthetic textiles (de Falco et al., 2017), which are frequently worn in the cold polar regions, may reach the marine environment or be captured depending on the type of treatment applied.
+Sweden, for example, has developed technology to remove medicine via wastewater treatment, and thereby also microplastics are removed .
 This treatment is somewhat expensive and used in some regions.

-There are very few studies looking specifically at the leakage and marine input of plastic debris linked to Arctic waste management systems but ongoing work to quantify and characterize beach litter (Kirkfeldt, 2016; Strand and et al., in prep.) points towards potential input from inadequate waste management on the western shores of Greenland where 90% of the Greenlandic population is concentrated.
-The composition of the waste accumulated in western Greenland survey sites resembles the composition of surveys carried out in the Skagerrak region where the influence from higher population density along the coastline is being registered.
-In contrast, the composition of beach litter registered in Eastern Greenland, where there are fewer settlements, more closely resembles that of northern Norway and Svalbard where an imprint of intense fishing activities was registered (Strand, 2018).
-In this regard, it is important to note that high quantities of microplastics were detected in land-fast sea ice from Northeast Greenland (4.1 × 106 N m−3) (Peeken et al., 2018), the majority of which was polyethylene, a major component of packaging material.
-Obbard et al. (2018), in her review of microplastic in polar regions, also points towards other potential origins of microplastic particles and microfibers like clothing, disposable diapers, cigarrete filters and marine industry.
+There are very few studies looking specifically at the leakage and marine input of plastic debris linked to Arctic waste management systems, but ongoing work to quantify and characterize beach litter (Kirkfeldt, 2016; Strand and et al., in prep.) points towards potential input from inadequate waste management on the western shores of Greenland, where 90% of the Greenlandic population is concentrated.
+The composition of the waste accumulated in western Greenland survey sites resembles the composition of surveys carried out in the Skagerrak region, where the influence from higher population density along the coastline is reflected in the litter composition.
+In contrast, the composition of beach litter surveyed in Eastern Greenland, facing the intensively fished Barents sea and where there are fewer settlements, more closely resembles that of northern Norway and Svalbard where the imprint of fishing activities was compositionally registered (Strand, 2018).